-Have you ever wondered how people balance blogging with a family and a full-time job?
+Have you ever wondered how people balance running a business with a family and a full-time job?

 If so, you’re not alone.

-This is a common question among new bloggers.
+This is a common question among new bloggers and small business owners.

-In this post, I’m going to share 19 blogger hacks.
+In this post, I’m going to share 19 time-saving hacks.

-These hacks are time-saving tips and productivity tricks to help you manage your blog, your family, and your 9-to-5 job
+These hacks are time-saving tips and productivity tricks to help you manage your blog or business, your family, and your 9-to-5 job

 Please note this post may contain affiliate links and I may earn a commission if you click them and make a purchase.
 This is, of course, at no cost to you, and I only share products that I use and love myself.
 Please read my disclaimer for more information.

-Before I dive into the 19 blogger hacks, I want to clear up a common misconception about blogging.
+Before I dive into the 19 time-saving hacks, I want to clear up a common misconception about entrepreneurship.

-Building a blog does NOT have to mean sleepless nights, missing out on your kids’ soccer games, or quitting your job and going all-in before you’re ready.
+Building a business does NOT have to mean sleepless nights, missing out on your kids’ soccer games, or quitting your job and going all-in before you’re ready.

-In fact, there are plenty of people managing to balance their blog, their family, and a full-time job.
+In fact, there are plenty of people managing to balance their business, their family, and a full-time job.
 I know.
 I’m one of them.

 I’ve been doing it for over a year.